DavionKalhen/TransferTracker/README.md

 First you want to edit run.py and utilize the callback function for whatever you want.
 Currently it just outputs all the transfers.

+This isn't production ready as there is serious lag when using a node with SSL.
+Direct connections are amazing tho.
 To run the program
 ```
   chmod +x ./run.py